matejthetree/loopback-next/docs/site/Deploying-to-IBM-Cloud.md

 #### Updating datasource

-Update `db.datasource.json` to use the Cloudan connector.
+Update `db.datasource.json` to use the Cloudant connector.

 ```js
 {